TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: IndustryASM Details

 Our IndustryASM videos are annotated with action names and action timestamps by industrial engineers.
+To ensure quality, two labelers are assigned for each video, i.e., one labeler provides the labels for the video, while another labeler checks the labels.
+If there are conflicts, both labelers discuss to fix them.
+In general, roughly 8\% of the videos have conflicts and need fixing, resulting in an agreement rate of around 92\% between labelers.
 We manually write the user instructions for the temporal action segmentation task and generate the ground truth responses by using the action names and action timestamps.
-Fig.~\ref{fig:supp_industryasm} illustrates examples of our instruction and ground truth response for the temporal action segmentation on an IndustryASM video.
+Fig.~\ref{fig:supp_industryasm} illustrates examples of our instruction and ground truth response for temporal action segmentation on an IndustryASM video.